Muscatine Art Center

 The Muscatine Art Center sits on several acres of grounds.
 One highlight is the 1929 Japanese Garden installed by Laura Musser.
 The garden occupies approximately ½-acre on the southeast side of the house and features ponds, streams, hills, stones, tress, and paths.
 Ornamental yews, stone pagodas, shrines, and statuary are original features.

 Several events are on the art center's schedule.
 The Friends of the Muscatine Art Center host the Annual Ice Cream Social the last Sunday in June.
 There are games for the kids and musical entertainment for all, not to mention the ice cream, cakes and pies!
 The first Sunday in December is Sunday with Santa.
 This is a special event for children to come and have their photo taken with Santa.
-There are treats and crafts available also.
-Other events are offered throughout the year, Little Elves Workshop, For the Love of Art, Noon Year’s Eve and many other events.

 The Muscatine Art Center is one of only 775 museums nationwide accredited by the American Alliance of Museums.